Why choose Purr Norfolk Pet Sitting?

 Please give as much notice as possible to ensure that you are booked in.
 If you have a last-minute booking, please contact me and I will do my best to accommodate you.

-This initial visit to your home to meet you and your pet(s) is free of charge and is an essential part of the service I provide.
-It is an opportunity for you to ask questions about my service, and for me to find out all about your pet’s requirements.
-It is also a good time for you to show me where your pet’s food, litter, toys etc. are kept, where they like to sleep or hide, and where essential household items and facilities are located.
+Your initial home visit is an opportunity for you to ask questions about my service, and for me to find out all about your cat’s requirements.
+It’s also a good time for you to show me where your cat’s food, litter, toys etc. are kept, where they like to sleep or hide, and where essential household items and facilities are located.
+I will need to take a spare key, so please ensure that you have one available.
+If you are not able to provide a spare key at that point, I will ask for one to be dropped off at my home at a time convenient to you.

 Pet Taxi Info